makumba/sftp-url/README.md

 The problem
 ------------
 The `sftp` protocol is not supported by default by `java.net.URL`, you will run into a `MalformedURLException`.
-The `ftp` protocol is supported but that is obsolete.
+The `ftp` protocol is (still) supported in some Java versions but that is obsolete.

 `sftp` is supported by the [Jsch library ](https://github.com/mwiede/jsch) but you cannot do `sftp` via URLs, which renders obsolete any existing code that used `ftp://` URLs and grabbed input and output streams, without caring how the protocol is actually implemented.